datahub-project/datahub/metadata-ingestion/adding-source.md

 - Create a copy of [`source-docs-template.md`](./source-docs-template.md) and edit all relevant components.
 - Name the document as `<plugin.md>` and move it to `metadata-ingestion/docs/sources/<platform>/<plugin>.md`.
 For example for the Kafka platform, under the `kafka` plugin, move the document to `metadata-ingestion/docs/sources/kafka/kafka.md`.
+- Add a quickstart recipe corresponding to the plugin under `metadata-ingestion/docs/sources/<platform>/<plugin>_recipe.yml`.
+For example, for the Kafka platform, under the `kafka` plugin, there is a quickstart recipe located at `metadata-ingestion/docs/sources/kafka/kafka_recipe.yml`.
 - To write platform-specific documentation (that is cross-plugin), write the documentation under `metadata-ingestion/docs/sources/<platform>/README.md`.
 For example, cross-plugin documentation for the BigQuery platform is located under `metadata-ingestion/docs/sources/bigquery/README.md`.

 ### 8. Add SQL Alchemy mapping (if applicable)